 15.10 – couple photos (15/20 minutes, we can do this whilst your guests are being called in to give us a bit more time on location if need be)

 15.30 – guests called in for wedding breakfast

-If you would like to make more time for mingling in the above timeline here is one way to do that: nominate helpers (usually bridesmaids/groomsmen/siblings) to assist in rounding up people needed in the group photos (always helps if they are slightly bossy).
-Surprisingly, rounding up people usually takes longer than taking the photo, it’s like people magically disappear when it is group photo time (more on group photos in the next section).
+If you would like to make more time for mingling in the above timeline here is one way to do that: nominate helpers (usually bridesmaids/groomsmen/siblings) to assist in rounding up people needed in the group photos (it always helps if they are slightly bossy/have a loud voice).
+Surprisingly, rounding up people usually takes longer than capturing the photo, it’s like people magically disappear when it is group photo time (more on group photos in the next section).

 Know that the above times are only guides, if we finish groups early that means more time to mingle.

 I know that couple photos are really important to the couples that choose me as their wedding photographer but I understand I can’t take you away from your wedding for hours on end for photos (as much as I’d like to).
 I keep the couple photos to roughly 15/20 minutes after the ceremony and another 10/15 minutes at sunset (as the light is softest at the time).

 If you’ve had an engagement session you’ll know what to expect and you already know how beautiful you look in front of the camera.
 If you haven’t had an engagement session don’t worry just trust the process and we will create some magic.